bird icon for twitter bird icon for twitter

 Edgar Allan Poe was well aware of this power of certain drugs to focus the mind, as we see from this passage in "Tale of the Ragged Mountains":

-"In the meantime the morphine had its customary effect- that of enduing all the external world with an intensity of interest.
-In the quivering of a leaf- in the hue of a blade of grass- in the shape of a trefoil- in the humming of a bee- in the gleaming of a dew-drop- in the breathing of the wind- in the faint odors that came from the forest- there came a whole universe of suggestion- a gay and motley train of rhapsodical and immethodical thought.5"
+"In the meantime the morphine 8 had its customary effect- that of enduing all the external world with an intensity of interest.
+In the quivering of a leaf- in the hue of a blade of grass- in the shape of a trefoil- in the humming of a bee- in the gleaming of a dew-drop- in the breathing of the wind- in the faint odors that came from the forest- there came a whole universe of suggestion- a gay and motley train of rhapsodical and immethodical thought.9"

-Apparently such a vivid appreciation of mother nature is "not for Roxane."
+Apparently such a vivid appreciation of Mother Nature is "not for Roxane."
 But why not?
 Does she think a so-so appreciation of Mother Nature is enough for her?
 What about music?
 Would she rather not enjoy it too much?
 She no doubt subscribes to the Drug War trope that such substances can only be used unwisely, a huge lie that she has been brainwashed to believe since grade school.

 And what made Gay feel "out of control" in the first place?
 She had a "bad trip" on marijuana.
 But WHY did she have a bad trip?
 She had a bad trip because she took a ridiculously large dose of marijuana and had no one around to guide her first experience of the drug: that is a double no-no that any educated person would be sure to avoid but which the Drug War makes inevitable by refusing to teach safe use.
 And why is Roxane blaming her bad experience on the drug itself?
 That is so "Drug War" of her.
 The problem was Roxane's poor use of the drug, not the drug itself.
 It's as if the celebrity had taken an overdose of penicillin and concluded that "antibiotics are not for me."
 No, Roxane: Overdoses are not for you - nor for anybody.
 That's why we need to teach safe use. .
 (She actually did worse than blame her problems on the drug itself, she blamed it on "drugs" in general!)

 Roxane does not realize that she has been taught her fear of psychoactive substances from childhood.
 It is not a natural feeling that she just happens to possess.
 It is the politically correct way of viewing the world in the west and contrasts sharply with the tribal view of psychoactive medicines as gifts from god.
 She says she is a control freak, but that's a condition that drugs themselves could cure if she were open to change.
 Psychedelics in particular help one see themselves with objectivity and thereby suggest concrete ways that one can rise above bad habits and thought patterns.
-Mycologist Paul Stamets got over his teenage stuttering problem in one afternoon of shroom use6.
+Mycologist Paul Stamets10 got over his teenage stuttering problem in one afternoon of shroom use11.
 To say that "drugs are not for you" is like saying personal improvement is not for you.

 Of course, these are criticisms of Roxane and not of the book itself.
 But such a drug-leery introduction makes me wonder if Roxane actually read Gabrielle's book.
 I almost hope that she has not, because if she came away from the book with such a low estimate of the potential value of "drugs" to improve one's life, then either she is a poor reader or Gabrielle is a poor author.
 For let's face it: no country has ever yet set out to deliberately find ways to profit from all the psychoactive medicine in the world -- and there are hundreds of such natural medicines still to be found "out there," to say nothing of the drugs that might be synthesized from them.
 How can Roxane conclude in advance of such research that "drugs" are not for her?
 Is she a fortune teller?
 Does she already know what will be possible in the future, therapeutically and spiritually speaking, and has she decided that she wants no such benefits in her life?